YianXie/path-finder/README.md

 # PathFinder

-PathFinder is a web application designed to provide personalized suggestions for high school students on competitions, clubs, and internships based on their interests, skills, and academic goals.
+PathFinder is a web application designed to provide personalized suggestions for SAS high school students on competitions, clubs, and tutoring based on their interests, skills, and academic goals.

 ## Purpose

-High school students often struggle to discover relevant extracurricular opportunities that align with their interests and career aspirations.
+High school students (including SAS students) often struggle to discover relevant extracurricular opportunities that align with their interests and career aspirations.
 PathFinder solves this problem by:

 -   **Personalized Recommendations**: Get tailored suggestions for competitions, clubs, and internships based on your profile
 -   **Comprehensive Database**: Access a curated collection of opportunities across various fields